Amazon isn't the only online retailer offering discounts on Prime Day

 Newegg

 Ignore the groan-inducing name of Newegg's mid-July sale ("FantasTech"), there are actually some good deals to be had.
-Starting today, you can score the Acer Aspire 5 15-inch laptop for just under $500; that's $200 off its list price, and $100 less than the similar (and CNET budget favorite) Acer Aspire E15 selling at Amazon right now.
-From now until Monday at 11:59 a.m.
-PT, there will be new deals unlocked every two hours.Shop Newegg FantasTech sale
+You can score the Acer Aspire 5 15-inch laptop for just under $500; that's $200 off its list price, and $100 less than the similar (and CNET budget favorite) Acer Aspire E15 selling at Amazon right now.
+As of Tuesday morning, many of the deals are set to remain active through Thursday.Shop Newegg FantasTech sale

 GameStop